Lab 5: Keyboard Surfin'

 Logic2 sample rate

 The blue triangle at the top is the play/stop button.
 Press play to start reading the signal.
 Type a few keys on the PS/2 keyboard, then press stop to end the recording.
-The Logic2 window will show the signals recorded on channels 0 and 1.
+The Logic window will show the signals recorded on channels 0 and 1.
 Zoom in and out and pan left and right to view the signal details.
 You should see the characteristic pattern of the PS/2 protocol.

-The Logic 2 application has signal analyzers for common protocols.
-Along the top of the windonw, click the hexagon labeled 1F to display the "Add Analyzer" pane.
+The Saleae Logic application has signal analyzers for common protocols.
+Along the top of the window, click the hexagon labeled 1F to display the "Add Analyzer" pane.
 Type "PS" to filter the list of analyzers and select "PS/2 Keyboard/Mouse".
 Configure CLK on channel 0 and DATA on channel 1.
 The captured data is now decoded according to the PS/2 protocol and interprets the sampled signal as scancodes.

 Logic 2 PS/2 signal Analyzed